berknology/leetcode-classifier/README.md

 * Did not test your algorithm
 * Poor naming of variables or functions
 * Code had bugs or missed edge cases
-* Code was not clean or not modularized
+* Code was not clean or modularized
 * Did not respect the interviewer or was too arrogant